ligato/vpp-agent/README.md

 Please note that the content of this repository is currently **WORK IN PROGRESS**.

-The VPP Agent is a Golang implentation of a control/management plane for [VPP][1] based cloud-native [Virtual Network Functions][2] (VNFs).
+The VPP Agent is a Golang implementation of a control/management plane for [VPP][1] based cloud-native [Virtual Network Functions][2] (VNFs).

 ## Architecture